xdan/jodit/src/core/component/README.md

 })
 ```

-To set the status, it is enough to call the method [[Component.prototype.setStatus]]
+To set the status, it is enough to call the method [[Component.setStatus]]

 ```ts
 import { Component } from 'jodit/src/core/component'